fastlane/docs/docs/actions.md

 ### git_branch

-Returns the name of the current git branch, possibly as controled by CI ENV vars
+Returns the name of the current git branch, possibly as managed by CI ENV vars